Specify the Behavior Exactly

 Worse still are the “nots”.
 Either these have to be converted into actions as above or dismissed altogether.
 We cannot lessen or eliminate people from NOT doing things.
 The NOTS usually are actions, dispositions or skills that have to be built over time — that is learning.
 We cannot procede in this protocol with a NOT.
 Simple as that.

 In my experience, this first step to define the behavior exactly is the most difficult of anything in the protocol process.
 This way of speaking, which dismisses the internal motivations or history of a person, may seem like artifice to people who are used to speaking from their own personal reality, making judgements, offering opinions, and assuming their insights are true.
 Well, their insights might well be true, but how would we know that?
 One opinion is as good as another, and we can argue all day with no result.
-No matter what we think, we still face implementing some kind of intervention — built collaboratively and implemented collaboratively — necessitating agreement on the bottom rung of the ladder of inference.
+No matter what we think, we still face implementing some kind of intervention that has agreement and buy-in to implement.
+There is simply no way to climb a ladder together without beginning with agreement upon the bottom rung.

 I have been told that this requirement is cold and lacks nuance.
 I would agree.
 The protocol, however, provides a sequenced set of tasks for collaboration; we do this together.
 I retain my personal reality, personal insights and personal experience.
 Past experience brings wisdom, I think, and brings a set of values that remain throughout the sequence.
 We simply agree not to talk about our personal realities.
 Even though my inner thoughts and opinions determine to a large extent what I choose to do, speaking them hinders communication and collaboration.
 I am willing to give that up for the sake of establishing a protocol for caring for each other and the child.